swiftlang/swift-org-website/documentation-workgroup/index.md

 consistent with the documentation experience’s goals.

-Workgroup members may also initiate projects to improve different aspects of the Swift documentation experience, including documentation for the UX and UI design and the documentation authoring syntax.
+Workgroup members may also initiate projects to improve different aspects of the Swift documentation experience, such as documentation UI/UX design and the documentation authoring syntax.

 Members of the Documentation Workgroup serve at the discretion of the Swift